 I've also seen this Hario one recommended by a number of people, although it's a little more pricey.
 Of course, you can spend how much you like, but it's cool to know that cost isn't an indicator of quality for these.

 Dave has started building a collection of grinders over the past few years.
-He started with a generic electric blade grinder, then moved onto the Porlex Tall (also comes in a Mini version); there are also the Rhinowares coffee grinder (slots straight onto the Aeropress) and Hario mini-slim to consider.
+He started with a generic electric blade grinder, then switched to a hand grinder: the Porlex Tall (also comes in a Mini version); there are also the Rhinowares coffee grinder (slots straight onto the Aeropress) and Hario mini-slim to consider.

 I wouldn't recommend choosing a blade grinder, whether electric or not - a good burr grinder is worth paying a little extra for and will give a better quality grind to help you get the most out of the coffee beans.
 Check out an explanation from Seattle Coffee Gear for more info on this.

-Generally, I image most people would envision home brewing as including some kind of cafetière/French press.
-You know the ones - the kind that you'd find at the back of your parents cupboard that only ever came out when their friends were over for dinner.
-They're a bit retro, and would usually be brewed up with not-so-great coffee that's a bit muddy, I think people felt sophisticated when they did the big press down that they didn't really care so much about the coffee quality.
+Generally, I imagine most people would envision home brewing as including some kind of cafetière/French press.
+You know the ones: the kind that you'd find at the back of your parents cupboard that only ever came out when their friends were over for dinner.
+They're a bit retro and would usually be brewed up with not-so-great coffee that's a bit muddy.
+I think people felt sophisticated when they did the big press down that they didn't really care so much about the coffee quality.
 French presses have come on a lot since then, and they're still a good way to make coffee for a larger number of people.
-There are some easier ways to do so that have become really popular in the last five years or so; so much so, you'll find them in many mainstream coffee shops to make your favourite beverages in the comfort of your own kitchen:
+There are some easier ways to do so that have become really popular in recent years; so much so, you'll find them available to buy in many coffee shops to help you make your favourite beverages in the comfort of your own kitchen:

 At the cheaper end of the spectrum is the V60.
 You may have even seen baristas using these in your favourite coffee place to make filter coffee.
 Relatively easy to use and available at pretty much any coffee shop/supply store, these come in plastic, glass and ceramic, and also, a variety of colours.
 I'd recommend the ceramic Hario version, as it can go in the dishwasher and is a bit more sturdy than their plastic and glass counterparts.